-Mix it up
+4. Mix it up

-Get your young driver to experience all possible scenarios while you’re there to help – include short and long drives, regional and metro including CBD.
+Get your young driver to experience all possible scenarios while you’re there to help – including short and long drives, regional and metro including CBD.
 Add complexity such as noisy passengers, music and varied weather, and drive different cars including front and rear and all-wheel drive.

-Talk about it
+5. Talk about road safety

 Make road safety a discussion point around the table when the news focuses on another collision or a new vehicle safety option.
 Don’t underestimate the importance of such discussions.

 Almost all learners slow down to do lane changes.
 Get them on to a main road and tell them: “We are not going to do a lane change, but I want you to tell me when it’s safe to do so”.
-This makes it easier to maintain a steady speed as they know they are not actually going to do a change, and breaks the stress into two parts.
+This makes it easier to maintain a steady speed as they know they are not actually going to do a lane change, and breaks the stress into two parts.